Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

 Business Footprint and Operational Reset

-Public reporting described Casino as “debt-laden” amid “stagnant sales in the highly competitive French grocery market,” with the chapter 15 petition arriving after creditor and shareholder votes on the French plans.
-Earlier reporting on the restructuring negotiations describes a business under severe cash pressure: Casino reported an operating loss in the first half of 2023 and negative French cash flow of approximately €1.6 billion as it sought a creditor-backed recapitalization.
-The French process ultimately produced a transaction described as one of the largest restructurings completed across Europe, the Middle East, and Africa in 2024, driven by the speed and voting framework of France’s accelerated safeguard regime.
+Casino reported an operating loss in the first half of 2023 and negative French cash flow of approximately €1.6 billion as it sought a creditor-backed recapitalization.
+IFR Awards described the completed transaction as one of the largest restructurings in Europe, the Middle East, and Africa in 2024, driven by the speed of France's accelerated safeguard regime.

 New York Law Debt Perimeter and Capital Structure